-Once you decide that you want to move ahead with a personalized video campaign, you still might have a few things that are unclear to you.
-By this point you know the benefits, you know the use cases but what often confuses people is the personalized video production.
+Once you decide to move ahead with a personalized video campaign, you still might have a few things that are unclear to you.
+By this point you know the benefits, you know the use cases but what often confuses people is personalized video production.

-And that’s what i’m going to explain today.
-You can expect to learn:
+And that’s what I’m going to explain today.
+From this step-by-step guide to personalized video production, you can expect to learn the following:

-- How does a personalized video production go (step-by-step)
+- How to get started with personalized video production

-Starting your first personalized video campaign might seem daunting at first, and a lot of people think it’s too complicated and technical.
+Starting your first personalized video campaign might seem daunting at first, and many people think it’s too complicated and technical.
 That’s not the case.
-My intention with this article is to de-mystify personalized video production and boil it down to the basic concepts.
-This will allow you to stop thinking about it, and start thinking about the benefits and creative ways to improve your video personalization game.
+My intention with this article is to demystify personalized video production and boil it down to the basic concepts.
+This will allow you to stop thinking about the technicalities, and start thinking about the benefits and creative ways to improve your video personalization game.

 Each campaign starts with an idea.
 The idea can be as simple as: “We want to delight our employees with a personalized video celebrating their years at our company”.
-Okay, you got your idea now, let’s see what are the elements needed to produce this kind of personalized video campaign.
+Okay, you got your idea now, let’s see what elements you need to produce this kind of personalized video campaign.

 The first thing you’ll need is a video template.
 This template is going to be used for all of the videos as a base, and your video automation tool will swap out elements of that video to make it personalized.

 If you’re using a spreadsheet, you will have to lay all of the personalization data inside of it.
 Create a column for each dynamic element inside of the video, and simply add new rows for each video.
-The video automation tool will go through every row, pull the data out and insert that data into the video template you created.
+The video automation tool or a personalization video software of your choice, will go through every row, pull the data out and insert that data into the video template you created.

 If you don’t know how to code, you can still create pretty awesome integrations.
 This is where tools like Zapier and Integromat come in handy.
-These integration tools will allow you to:
+These integration tools don’t require code knowledge and the setup takes only a few minutes.
+They will allow you to:

 - Connect ANY data source you want